github/codeql/ql/src/Security/CWE-349/CachePoisoningViaCodeInjection.md

 ## Description

-GitHub Actions cache poisoning is a technique that allows an attacker to inject malicious content into the Action's cache, potentially leading to code execution in privileged workflows.
+GitHub Actions cache poisoning is a technique that allows an attacker to inject malicious content into the Action's cache from unprivileged workflow, potentially leading to code execution in privileged workflows.

 An attacker with the ability to run code in the context of the default branch (e.g. through Code Injection or Execution of Untrusted Code) can exploit this to:

-1. Steal the cache access token and URL
+1. Steal the cache access token and URL.
-2. Fill the cache to trigger eviction of legitimate entries
+2. Overflow the cache to trigger eviction of legitimate entries.
-3. Poison cache entries with malicious payloads
+3. Poison cache entries with malicious payloads.
-4. Achieve code execution in privileged workflows that restore the poisoned cache
+4. Achieve code execution in privileged workflows that restore the poisoned cache.

 This allows lateral movement from low-privileged to high-privileged workflows within a repository.